Food and Wine

 Dining in the candlelit open-sided Treehouse restaurant listening to the soothing sounds of the river is a highlight of a stay at Silky Oaks Lodge.
 For more intimate dining the Jungle Perch can be reserved, or a location on the Riverbank by prior arrangement.

-Beverages at Silky Oaks include a range of premium Australian wines with a selection from south-west Queensland’s Granite Belt, a swagger of locally crafted beers as well as the state’s iconic XXXX beer for true local flavour.
+The beverage selection includes a range of premium Australian wines with a selection from south-west Queensland’s Granite Belt, a swagger of locally crafted beers as well as the state’s iconic XXXX beer for true local flavour.
 Baillies 9 gin with premium mixers is on offer at Silky Oaks as at the sister lodges.
 A menu of locally produced small batch spirits includes the delicious Mount Uncle Distillery’s Botanic Australis gin.